 - Crackling or buzzing noises near outlets

-If you are experiencing any of these warning signs, call our experienced technicians at Knee’s Electrical Service today.
+If you are experiencing any of these warning signs in the Marion, Indiana area, call our experienced technicians at Knee’s Electrical Service today.
 Our family-owned company offers 24-hour service for all of your electrical needs.